slick/slick/doc/src/code-generation.md

 on all of the methods that can be overridden for customization.

 Here is an example for customizing the generator.
-Noteworthy, the line `override def hugeClassEnabled = false` prevents generation of case classes for tables with more than 22 columns.
+Noteworthy, the line `override def hugeClassEnabled = false` disables generation of case classes for tables with more than 22 columns.
 A `HList` based type will be generated instead.
-This was also the default behaviour before the advent of Slick 3.3.
+So this way you get back the default behavior before the advent of Slick 3.3.

 ```scala src=../code/CodeGenerator.scala#customization
 ```